Should I Buy a House Now? | Virginia Beach Real Estate

 Working with a real estate professional who truly knows Virginia Beach (or whatever area you are moving to) is essential this year.
 They may have access to off-market deals.
 They know which houses are worth a higher price based on location and condition.
 They know which ones are not worth pursuing.

 Beware: Not all agents are created equally, or are equally concerned about potential buyer remorse.
-Work with someone who has your best interests in mind.
+Work with a top Realtor or agent who has your best interests in mind.

 Make your wish list with current inventory in mind

-To avoid regretting your house purchase, make sure you have a realistic idea of what houses are available when making your wish list.
+To avoid regretting your house purchase, have a realistic idea of what houses are available when making your wish list.
 There simply may not be any 5-bedroom houses with a pool available in your price range in your ideal Virginia Beach school district right now.

 Draw red lines